xversial/Foundation-Platform/setup/upgrade.md

     $ git remote add upstream git@github.com:cartalyst/platform

-> **Note**: You can change `upstream` to something else, like `cartalyst` if you feel it's more easier to remember.
+> **Note**: You can change `upstream` to something else, like `cartalyst` if you feel it is easier to remember.

-Now that you've the remote added, we can start the upgrade process.
+Now that you have the remote added, we can start the upgrade process.

+### Upgrade to 5.0 from 4.0

+1. Open your terminal and change the current working directory to your local project.

+2. Fetch the branches and their commits from the `upstream` remote.

+    ```
+    $ git fetch upstream
+    ```

+3. Check out the branch you wish to merge to.
+This is the branch that contains Platform 4.0 and by default is called `4.0`.

+    ```
+    $ git checkout 4.0
+    ```

+4. Pull the 4.0 branch from the upstream repository.
+This will keep your commit history.

+    ```
+    $ git merge upstream/5.0
+    ```

+5. If you have conflicts, you'll need to resolve them.
+You can get more information [here](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

+6. Commit the merge

+7. Run `composer update` in order to install the latest dependencies.

+8. You're done :)

 ### Upgrade to 4.0 from 3.0